TimoWess/DiceBrew/README.md

 ### Result and PartialResult

 The `roll` and `roll!` functions return a `DiceBrew.Result` struct that contains the total of the roll, an optional label and a List of `DiceBrew.PartialResult` structs that each contains information about each labeled part in the roll.
 The partial results have the same sturcture as the normal result except that they provide a list of parts instead of more partial results.
 Given the multiple optional values of the input for the parser, it opts not to retain the original input string alongside the rest of the data.
+Instead, a uniformly formatted string can be generated using the `DiceBrew.StringBuilder` module.